Mali Empire

 The empire began as a small Mandinka kingdom at the upper reaches of the Niger River, centered around the Manding region.
-During the 11th and 12th centuries, an empire began to develop following the decline of the Ghana Empire, or Wagadu, to the north.
-During this period, trade routes shifted southward to the savanna, stimulating the growth of states such as Bono state.
-The early history of the Mali Empire (before the 13th century) is unclear, as there are conflicting and imprecise accounts by both Arab chroniclers and oral traditionalists.
-Sundiata Keita is the first ruler for which there is accurate written information (through Ibn Khaldun).
-Sundiata Keita was a warrior-prince of the Keita dynasty who was called upon to free the local people from the rule of the king of the Sosso Empire, Soumaoro Kanté.
+It began to develop during the 11th and 12th centuries as the Ghana Empire, or Wagadu, declined and trade epicentres shifted southward.
+The history of the Mali Empire before the 13th century is unclear, as there are conflicting and imprecise accounts by both Arab chroniclers and oral traditionalists.
+The first ruler for which there is accurate written information is Sundiata Keita, a warrior-prince of the Keita dynasty who was called upon to free the local people from the rule of the king of the Sosso Empire, Soumaoro Kanté.
 The conquest of Sosso in c.
-1235 gave the Mali Empire access to the trans-Saharan trade routes.
+1235 marked the emergence of Mali as a major power, with the Kouroukan Fouga as its constitution.